jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

     (v) any other relevant information.
-(2) ARTA's regional land transport programme must contain assessments by ARTA of— (a) how the programme complies with section 15; and (b) the relationship of police activities or combinations of police activities to ARTA's regional land transport programme.
+(2) ARTA's regional land transport programme must contain assessments by ARTA of— (a) how the programme complies with section 15; and (b) the relationship of Police activities or combinations of Police activities to ARTA's regional land transport programme.
 (3) ARTA's regional land transport programme must also include— (a) a statement of transport priorities for the region for the 6 financial years from the start of the programme, for which funding will be sought from the national land transport fund; and
   (b) all significant expenditure on land transport activities to be funded from sources other than the national land transport fund; and